Katee/galaxy-tab/README.md

 ## Known Issues

-When links are opened in a new tab are not shown as connected.
+When links are opened in a new tab they are not shown as connected.